PLEASE NOTE: the following information was found in 1985 and has never been updated:

 This is the Web page for Africa.com an organization devoted to

 "trade business, and industry in South Africa.
-They offer
+They offer WWW pages

 to local and foreign companies, and other business services.
-The
+The site has

-been recently expanded to include space for posting your resume,
+been recently expanded to include space for posting your resume, listings

 of South African properties and tourism information.